hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Added :rsearch command to search for a given token/string in the cells.
 Also allow replacing of searched string.

 DONE: Handle the 0th row wrt explicit command entry.
 Dont show cell col header and remember to clear whats previously printed as user goes about editing the cmd.
+To help with knowing the current cell so that user can enter it as part of some of the :rcmds which could use them, now colhdr is enabled for :rcmds.

 Added implicit markers @mEND, @mCUR

 TODO:LATER: Date related functions